eberban/eberban/books/tour/src/compounds.md

 Compounds allow transforming any string of valid eberban words into a single unit, ignoring their grammatical rules but keeping (to a certain extent) their meaning.

-A compound is first prefixed by *a, e, i, o* particles, respectively starting a compound composed of 1, 2, 3, 4.
+A compound is first prefixed by the particles *a, e, i, o*, respectively starting a compound composed of 1, 2, 3 or 4 words.
 If a compound is made of more than 4 words, it must be prefixed by *u* and suffixed with `.u`.

 Spaces are forbidden between the components of the compound.